Matt21RR/TreeEngineVN/README.md

 # TreeEngineVN

 The engine have two modes: the backend mode, and the frontend mode.
-Simplifying, that determine were the resources of your game are.
+Simplifying, that determine were the resources of your game must be.

 The frontend mode is used for general prupose game development